TimLindner/BayesianGrowthMixtureModels/README.md

 * SD hyperparameters for Normal prior of SDs for Normal distributions of dependent variable

 ### Software references
 * R Core Team.
-(2022). *R: A Language and Environment for Statistical Computing* (Version 4.2.2) [R package].
+(2022). *R: A Language and Environment for Statistical Computing* (Version 4.2.2) [Programming language].
 The R Project for Statistical Computing.
 * R Core Team and contributors worldwide.
 (2022). *The R Stats Package* (Version 4.2.2) [R package].
 The R Project for Statistical Computing.
 * Stan Development Team.
 (2024). *RStan — the R interface to Stan* (Version 2.32.6) [R package].
 The R Project for Statistical Computing.